 Ewens Ponds Snorkelling Plan

 Ewens ponds is a series of three ponds joined by narrow channels.
 You begin your snorkel or dive in Pond 1 and finish at Pond 3.
-You are not allowed to do an ‘out and back’ swim and you need to leave the water by the end of you allotted time.
+You are not allowed to do an ‘out and back’ swim and you need to leave the water by the end of your allotted time.

 One hour is plenty of time to snorkel from Pond 1 to Pond 3.
 Not only does a gentle current push you along the channel, 45 minutes in 15 degree water will do most people.
 There is a pontoon and ladder in Pond 3 where you get out.
 A narrow path running alongside the ponds returns you to the car park at Pond 1.
+Read a Snorkel Spot Guide to Ewen Ponds.

-Start your snorkel at Pond 1
+Start your Snorkel at Pond 1

 When you’re kitted up you make your way through a gate and onto the pontoon at Pond 1.
 As you slide on your fins you look out on an oval shaped pond 50 metres across surrounded by tall grass.